Evaluation, Required Minimum Levels of Achievement, Due Process and Grievance Procedures, and Exit Criteria

 - Gathers accurate and relevant data during an intake assessment, utilizing multiple sources and methods.

-- Demonstrates current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including client strengths and psychopathology.
+- Demonstrates current knowledge of diagnostic classification systems and functional and dysfunctional behaviors, including client strengths and psychopathology.

 - Interprets assessment results to inform case conceptualization, diagnostic impressions (that are culturally contextualized and developmentally appropriate), and disposition planning.